grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/11 Environment variables.md

 ## Environment variables k6 will read automatically

-k6 will also try to read some specific environment variables that the user can set to change the behavior of k6:
+k6 will also try to read some specific environment variables that the user can set to change the behavior of k6.
+These must be supplied to k6 at the system level (so not using `-e` or `--env`).

 | Name                 | Description                                                                                                            |
 | -------------------- | ---------------------------------------------------------------------------------------------------------------------- |